Call Text Email

 The Recommendation Report is an important step in the land severance process.
 It provides a comprehensive analysis of the proposed severance and helps the Committee of Adjustment (COA) make an informed decision.
 The report summarizes the relevant information, including public and internal comments, a planning analysis, and any minor variances that may be required.
 Although the recommendation in the report is influential, the COA is not bound to follow it and has the final say on the approval or rejection of the land severance.

-The COA evaluates land severance applications based on:
+The COA evaluates land severance applications based on the following:

-• Compatibility with the official plan & neighbouring land use
+• Compatibility with the official plan and neighbouring land use

-• Suitability of land for proposal, including lot size/shape
+• Suitability of land for proposal, including lot size and shape

 • Flood protection measures